bowbahdoe/josql/README.md

 And isn't that neat?
 I was also pretty shocked to find that it worked out of the box with records considering it predated them by a decade and a half.

+Also, [I couldn't find a release of it on maven central](https://mvnrepository.com/search?q=josql).
+That felt a bit sad for a library that seemed genuinely fun to play with.

+## Support

+While I don't plan to overhaul this library or bring it up to date with modern code style, if anyone wants any changes or improvements I am more than willing to take a look or at the very least accept a contribution.

 ## Original Readme Contents